stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 SBC $00   ; Subtract value at address $0000 from the Accumulator.
 ```

-After this code runs, the value in the Accumulator is now \$FD, or -3 in decimal.
+After this code runs, the value in the Accumulator is now `$FD`, or -3 in decimal.
 The Overflow flag is not set, so the result is valid.
 The Carry flag is set, but we ignore that.

 The following assembly demonstrates subtracting two 16-bit signed values: